rushup/Cloud-JAM/README.md

 At a firmware level the Cloud-Jam works the same way as those 4 hardware combined.

-So any project or binary created for STM32F401RE microcontroller can run or be debugged on the Cloud- JAM.
+So any project or binary created for STM32F401RE microcontroller can run or be debugged on the Cloud-JAM.

 You can find functional pack applications and sources [HERE](http://www.st.com/en/evaluation-tools/p-nucleo-cld1.html)